 Cons of the Vanves Flea Market

-- Fewer English speakers than at other markets in Paris
+Fewer English speakers than in other markets in Paris

 Vanves Flea Market